-A client who graduated one year ago came to our office to seek for advice.
-He applied for his post-graduation work permit in June 2016 and it is completing 1 year of CEC.
+A client who graduated one year ago came to our office to seek advice.
+He applied for his post-graduation work permit in June 2016 and is completing 1 year of Canadian Experience Class (CEC).
 However, he has been working full time for the employer since November 2015, while he was still a student.
-Therefore he failed to comply with all conditions of his study permit and worked in excess.
+Therefore, he failed to comply with all conditions of his study permit and worked in excess.

-- How does his non-compliance while a student affect his application?
+How does his non-compliance as a student affect his application?

-- Is it reasonable to ask him to leave Canada, stay 6 months out and then apply?
+Is it reasonable to ask him to leave Canada for 6 months and then apply?

-- Is there any suggestion to overcome this and avoid a refusal of his Express Entry?
+Is there any suggestion to overcome this and avoid refusal of his Express Entry?

-You are correct that he violated the conditions of his study permit by working excess hours over what was permitted.
-As we know, a student at a post-secondary institution is permitted to work only 20 hours per week while school is in session, and full time hours only during scheduled breaks.
-Since he violated this condition, it means he fell under s.41 of IRPA which states as follows:
+In this situation, he violated the conditions of his study permit by working excess hours over what was permitted.
+International students are permitted to work part-time while school is in session and full-time hours only during scheduled breaks.
+Since he violated this condition, it means he fell under s.41 of the Immigration and Refugee Protection Act (IRPA).

-For example, in the case of a person who performed an unauthorized work activity but who now claims to no longer be in a state of non-compliance because the work activity has ceased, these persons are and will remain reportable for non-compliance for the duration of their current stay in Canada because, during the period of their current stay in Canada, they violated a condition or other requirement of the Act; namely, they were not in possession of a work permit nor were they authorized to work.
+In the case of a person who performed an unauthorized work activity but who now claims to no longer be in a state of non-compliance because the work activity has ceased, these persons are and will remain reportable for non-compliance for the duration of their current stay in Canada.
+During the period of their current stay in Canada, they violated a condition or other requirement of the Act; namely, they were not in possession of a work permit nor were they authorized to work.

 This suggests that if the person stopped his/her non-compliance and left Canada, s.41 no longer applies to them.
 I would wonder in this particular case if the person left Canada and re-entered at any time after the previous period of unauthorized work.
 Even if not, by leaving Canada now and applying from abroad, it would cure the prior non-compliance.